3 Programming Fundamentals in R (Part I)

 It’s important to know how to work the R console, even if we mostly use scripts in these workshops.
 We don’t want the chef to spit on our food.

-We can command the R console to perform calculations.
-When following along in RStudio, there’s no need to type the > operator; it simply indicates that R is ready to execute a new command, which can be omitted for clarity.3
+We can type commands in the console to get R to perform calculations.
+Just a note, if you are typing these commands into the console, there is no need to type the > operator; it simply indicates that R is ready to execute a new command, which can be omitted for clarity.1

 > 10 + 20